Shin Oonuma: Style

 The most influential aspect of Shinbo's directing style on Oonuma, according to himself, was Shinbo's taste in colors in his works.
 Although Shinbo had, at this time, shifted away from using abnormal coloring, Oonuma noted that it was the "power of color" that he had been mostly influenced by while working with Shinbo.
 Speaking strictly on Oonuma's debut as a solo-director on Ef: A Tale of Memories, Shinbo noted that Oonuma would contrast close-ups of happy faces with long and sad lines from the characters (and vice versa).
+He considered his personal philosophy at the time to be storytelling through the pictures on the screen rather than the voices of the characters.
 For Natsu no Arashi!, Shinbo asked Oonuma to come up with a unique way of portraying the hot summer.
 After talking with the background team, Oonuma decided to use a high-contrast lighting style to emphasize the power of the sun's lighting.
 The shape of the lighting, however, which appears in certain shapes, was an idea Shinbo had used occasionally in prior instances, which was influenced by art director Yuuji Ikeda's work on Marude Dameo (which Shinbo worked on as an episode director).
 Oonuma stated that he doesn't give detailed instructions to either the cast or staff of his works, and instead develops the project around a single guideline by which all of the staff can move around and understand.
 In adapting works to the anime medium, he takes time trying to appeal to the intentions of the original author and the expectations of the viewers, so as to please both the audience and the creator of the work.